title: Jesus is our Lord published: true

 -- Jeremiah 33:16 (NKJV)

-Note that Jeremiah did not say that "the branch" or "the king" will be "The LORD our righteousness", but instead he said that he will be called "The LORD our righteousness".
+In the ancient cultures names often have a meaning associated with them.
+Jeremiah did not say that "the branch" or "the king" will be "The LORD our righteousness", but instead he said that he will be called "The LORD our righteousness".

 When Jesus had spoken these words, he lifted up his eyes to heaven, and said, “Father, the hour has come; glorify Your Son that the Son may glorify You, since You have given him authority over all flesh, to give eternal life to all whom You have given him. -- John 17:1-2 (ESV)